 Most syndication guides conflate paid placements with distribution channels.
 The five platforms below cost nothing to publish on.
 No sponsored content fees, no editorial placement budgets, no pay-to-play.
 You create an account, submit your content, and your work is in front of an audience your own blog cannot reach yet.

 Each platform has a different content culture, audience profile, and submission process.
-The guide below covers what each one rewards and where the trade-offs sit for cybersecurity vendors specifically.
+The steps below tell you exactly how to get live on each one.

 "The best free distribution channel for a given piece depends on who wrote it and who you want reading it, not just where the domain authority is highest."